nolafs/marmalade-holding/site/content/faqs/monopoly.md

       No. If you have purchased the app on one platform, you must purchase it again if you want to play it on the other platform.
     question: 'Can I transfer the app from iOS to Android, or vice versa?'
+  - answer: >-
+      We are sorry to hear that you are having issues installing our game.

+      Error 505 is a kind of permission error that is not caused by our app but from the Google Play store.

+      There are several reasons why it could occur but most of the times its fixed by clearing the data and cache of the Google Play app and Google Play Services framework:

+      Go to Settings > Apps.
+Scroll down and select "Google Play Store".
+Select Storage > "Clear Cache" and "Clear Data"

+      Go to Settings > Apps.
+Scroll down and select "Google Play Services".
+      Select Storage > "Clear Cache" and "Clear Data"

+      Restart your phone, download the game again and try to install the game.

+      If this still doesn’t work, there are some further troubleshooting tips below, but bear in mind that this is an error from the Google Play Store, not a Marmalade specific error, so if the problem persists then please contact Google Play directly.

+      1) Check whether Download Manager is Enabled.

+      * Go to Settings

+      * Press Apps

+      * Select All

+      * Scroll down until you find Download Manager

+      * Check it is enabled

+      2) Check if there are any updates to the Operating System of your Android device.

+      * Go to Settings

+      * Press About

+      * Check if there are any updates

+      3) Reinstall Play Store updates by following these instructions:

+      * Go to Settings

+      * Press Apps

+      * Press Google Play Store

+      * Press Uninstall Updates

+      * Open Google Play Store

+      It will refresh the updates within 5 to 10 minutes (keep your internet connection on while Google Play Store is updating).

+      Install the game
+    question: I’m having problems installing the game from Google Play (Error 505)
 ---